 Before joining Wealth Management, Andrew worked in Group Risk Management where he provided oversight of all risks arising for our Wealth Management businesses in the Americas.
 Prior to that he provided risk support to RBC’s Corporate Banking and Global Markets platforms in both Toronto and London.

-Andrew attended HSC from 1982 to 1998, where he met his wife Nora, and their twin sons are currently enrolled in the Montessori School.
+Andrew attended HSC from 1982 to 1998, where he met his wife Nora, and their twin sons are currently enrolled in the Middle School.

 Andrew serves on the Finance and Risk Management Committees.